azat-co/aws-intermediate/02-modules.md

   --security-group-ids sg-{xxxxxxxx} --subnet-id subnet-{xxxxxxxx}
 ```

-Note: Need to have security group and subnet first (if you don't have them).
+Note: You need to have security group and subnet first (if you don't have them).

 ---